jeremiahsnapp/dev-lxc/README.md

 	* A DNS entry is created in dnsmasq if appropriate.
 	* All installed Chef packages are configured.
 	* The opscode-manage package is installed and configured if specified.

+#### Destroying Base Containers

+When using `dev-lxc cluster destroy` to destroy an entire Chef cluster or `dev-lxc server destroy [NAME]` to destroy a single Chef server you have the option to also destroy any or all of the three types of base containers associated with the cluster or server.

+Either of the following commands will list the options available.

+    dev-lxc cluster help destroy

+    dev-lxc server help destroy

+Of course, you can also just use the standard LXC commands to destroy any container.

+    lxc-destroy -n [NAME]

 #### Using `dev-lxc` to manually create a platform base container